Nursing Ed.D. Information

 Nursing faculty at Southern Connecticut State University (SCSU) and Western Connecticut State University (WCSU) have collaboratively developed a Doctorate in Education (Ed.D.) in Nursing Education -- the only one of its kind in the state of Connecticut and one of few across the country uniquely designed to prepare nurses for academic faculty roles.

 The program builds on the Connecticut State University System's (CSUS) long-standing tradition of excellence in preparing educators and nurses.
-It uniquely offers individuals with clinical expertise and a master's degree in nursing an innovative doctoral program which focuses on the necessary content and skills required to be effective faculty members, advance the science of nursing education, and transform the education of future nurses.
+It uniquely offers individuals with clinical expertise and a master's degree in nursing an innovative doctoral program that focuses on the necessary content and skills required to be effective faculty members, advance the science of nursing education, and transform the education of future nurses.

 The overall purpose of this program is to prepare individuals for the faculty role in nursing education.
 At the end of the program, degree candidates will be able to: